OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 ---
 title: Convert an existing application to use rolling deployments
-description: Learn how to convert an existing application to use the rolling deployments deployment pattern in Octopus with child Steps.
+description: Learn how to convert an existing application to use the rolling deployments deployment pattern in Octopus with child steps.
 author: mark.harrison@octopus.com
 visibility: public
 published: 2020-07-20